huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 In addition to this guide, relevant information can be found as well in [the guide for training on a single GPU](perf_train_gpu_one) and [the guide for inference on CPUs](perf_infer_cpu).

-## Better Transformer: PyTorch-native transformer fastpath
+## Better Transformer: PyTorch-native transformer fastpath that uses Flash Attention

+### `BetterTransformer` API for encoder models

 PyTorch-native [`nn.MultiHeadAttention`](https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference/) attention fastpath, called BetterTransformer, can be used with Transformers through the integration in the [🤗 Optimum library](https://huggingface.co/docs/optimum/bettertransformer/overview).